IjzerenHein/react-navigation-shared-element/README.md

 ## Things to know

 - `react-navigation-shared-element` uses the [JS based Stack Navigator](https://reactnavigation.org/docs/stack-navigator).
-The [Native Stack Navigator](https://reactnavigation.org/docs/native-stack-navigator) is not yet supported and it is not yet clear whether this can be supported in the future.
+The [Native Stack Navigator](https://reactnavigation.org/docs/native-stack-navigator) is currently [under development here](https://github.com/IjzerenHein/react-navigation-shared-element/tree/native-stack).
+Also see [this issue](https://github.com/IjzerenHein/react-navigation-shared-element/issues/14).
 - [React Navigation 6 `Group` components](https://reactnavigation.org/docs/group/) are not yet supported.
 - On [detaching inactive screens](https://reactnavigation.org/docs/stack-navigator/#detachinactivescreens) a blink may occur on Android.
 Because of this `detachInactiveScreens` is set to `false` by default on Android.